adamxmiranda/NGS_WorkshopTutorial/README.md

 | Chr1    | bp # | bp #|...|

+For SNP data, a bed file can be created by adding a single bp to the position of the snp coordinate.
+This will make bedtools intersects with snp data quite easy.

 ### BEDPE

 This file type shows a paired range of coordinates.
 Usually created for/from HiC experiments to show interacting loci.